Measures#

 • ‘Welfare costs’ should not be included in the reporting.
 However, they can be taken up as “negative benefits” in the CEA (cost‑effectiveness analysis).

 There is a readily available conceptual basis for the reporting on the PoM investment and other costs, with which the Member States are already familiar, namely the environmental protection expenditures.
-They are required to collect and report this data annually to Eurostat ([4]), who publishes the Environmental Protection Expenditures Accounts (EPEA) as one of the environmental‑economic satellite accounts to the economic National Accounts.The EPEA are based on a clear, publicly available protocol (following UN statistical standards), defining the environmental domains, spending economic sectors, and expenditure types.
+They are namely required to collect and report this data annually to Eurostat ([4]), who publishes the Environmental Protection Expenditures Accounts (EPEA) as one of the environmental‑economic satellite accounts to the economic National Accounts.The EPEA are based on a clear, publicly available protocol (following UN statistical standards), defining the environmental domains, spending economic sectors, and expenditure types.
 The latter includes the distinction between capital and current expenditures.
-Hence, it meets the features described in the three points above.
+Hence, it meets the features described in the three bullets points above.

-In the 3ʳᵈ cycle of reporting, the overall cost of the PoM was reported in the Costs class (Figure 11).
+In the 3rd cycle of reporting, the overall cost of the PoM was reported in the Costs class (Figure 21).
 Reporting of costs was, de facto, optional – since all numerical attributes admitted the option –9999 to denote “data not available”.

 Out of the 146 RBD reported by EU Member States, 24 do not have data on investments, 54 do not have data on operational costs and 64 do not have data on EU funds.